CSS-Angie/Food-Forest-Foraging/README.md

 ## Colour Palette

-Being a website about nature, first colours that come in mind are green and brown, as they connect emotionally to anything natural.
-But it took some time to find the right colour scheme as green and brown aren't a match, when in comes to contrasting colours.
+Being a website about nature, the first colours that come to mind are green and brown, as they connect emotionally to anything natural.
+But it took some time to find the right colour scheme as green and brown aren't a match, when it comes to contrasting colours.
 With green as the main colour, most of the generated palettes (at numerous sites) offered a palette with too little contrast, thus creating contrast errors.
 The palette that is being used now has the colours of most seasons.
 Orange is a colour associated with sunset and autumn.
-Whereas autumd is generally known as the harvest season.
+Whereas autumn is generally known as the harvest season.

 ![preview homepage mobile](assets/readme-images/colour-scheme.png)

-Finally this green and orange scheme at [coolors.co](https://coolors.co) almost passed the test.
+Finally, this green and orange scheme at [coolors.co](https://coolors.co) almost passed the test.
 The light contrast colour is a 70% shade and was changed to the 62% shade to erase any contrast errors, resulting in HEX-colour #E4B681.
 The final colours are now:
 #606C38 olive green - jungle civilization
 #283618 dark green - darkest forest